Hugh Bonneville: 2010s

 Bonneville played Mr. Brown in the 2014 film Paddington and its 2017 sequel Paddington 2.
 He has appeared in the singing comedic role of Peter the Pillager, the Pirate King, in the ABC fairy tale-themed musical comedy extravaganza series Galavant during its 2015 and 2016 seasons.
 He also narrated the ITV series The Cruise.

 In 2017, Bonneville portrayed Lord Mountbatten in director Gurinder Chadha's film Viceroy's House, which depicted the tumult and violence surrounding the Partition of India during the final days of British rule.
 Also in 2017, he portrayed the voice of Merlin in the movie based on the children's TV series Thomas & Friends, Journey Beyond Sodor.
 Also that year, he narrated the documentary A Return to Grace: Luther's Life and Legacy and it was announced that Bonneville would play Roald Dahl in an upcoming biopic about the author.

 In 2018, Bonneville succeeded Julie Andrews as host and narrator of the annual "From Vienna: The New Year's Celebration" episode of Great Performances, broadcast on New Year's Day on PBS in the United States.
 Also in 2018, he returned to voice Merlin in one of the episodes of the twenty-second series of Thomas & Friends.

 In 2019, Bonneville portrayed C. S. Lewis at the Chichester Festival Theatre's production of Shadowlands, along with actors Liz White and Andrew Havill.

 2020s

 On 8 March 2023, Bonneville appeared on ITV’s DNA Journey with comedian, John Bishop.

 On 7 May 2023, Bonneville appeared as the host of the Coronation Concert of King Charles III.
 In June 2023, it was announced that Bonneville would return to the third instalment of Paddington, Paddington in Peru.

+In 2026, Bonneville starred in a new production of Shadowlands at the Aldwych Theatre in London, where he reprised the role of C.S.
+Lewis.
+Bonneville starred in Hong Kong film Cold War 1994.

 Personal life

 Bonneville married Lucinda Williams in 1998.
-They lived with their son in West Sussex.
-In September 2023, the couple separated after 25 years together.
+They lived with their son, Felix in West Sussex.
+In September 2023, the couple separated after 25 years together, and divorced in January 2025.
+In October 2024, Bonneville confirmed he was in a relationship with Heidi Kadlecova.
+He has described his current life as "blessed" after the sadness of losing his mother, father and brother, in the space of six years, followed by the breakdown of his marriage.